John Sebastian Helmcken

 John Sebastian Helmcken (June 5, 1824 – September 1, 1920) was a British Columbia physician who played a prominent role in bringing the province into Canadian Confederation.
 He was also the founding president of the British Columbia Medical Association.

 Early life

 John Sebastian Helmcken was born in London, England, the son of ethnically-German parents Claus Helmcken and Catherine Mittler.
 His education was at St. George's German and English school, and after apprenticing as a druggist and physician, at Guy's Hospital.
 He was hired aboard the Hudson's Bay Company's Prince Rupert as a ship's surgeon on its 1847 voyage to York Factory, Rupert's Land.
 After completing his certification at Guy's Hospital, he travelled to India and China.
-He had intended to join the Navy, but was persuaded instead to join the HBC in 1849 as a physician and clerk on to be stationed on Vancouver Island.
+He had intended to join the Navy, but was persuaded instead to join the HBC in 1849 as a physician and clerk to be stationed on Vancouver Island.
 On the long voyage, smallpox broke out aboard ship, but Helmcken handled the situation ably, and only a single life was lost.